 Tomatoes are next up on the list.
 Just one tomato plant can produce up to 20 pounds of tomatoes!
 Tomatoes are also so versatile.
-They can be canned, sun-dried, and frozen to be preserved.
+They can be canned, sun-dried, and frozen to be preserved or having it in food wax to last longer.
 Tomatoes are a great source of potassium, which is great because if you live in the United States, you probably can’t grow bananas.

 Radishes are another must for your small garden.
 You will get the most bang for your buck with radishes because they can handle the cold weather.
 This means you can plant them in early spring and they will survive until around late autumn.
 Radish plants also provide you with two different crops—the radish bulbs, and the radish leaves.
 Planting radishes is a great way to optimize your garden when small space gardening.

 Being a prepper does not mean you have to live on a huge farm and be entirely self-sufficient.
 There are a lot of preppers out there that live in cities, suburbs, and apartments with very little space to garden.
 The biggest goal when small space gardening is to optimize as much space as you can with high-yielding crops, such as tomatoes, or companion planting.
-You may also want to consider only planting the highest calorie vegetables (like peas) and those that preserve well.
+You may also want to consider only planting the highest calorie vegetables (like peas) and those in preserving harden vegetables well.